 Treat AI like a chimp army

 AI relies on brute computational force but it’s dumber than a chimp.
 Roose tells the story of a salesperson who automated the generation of fun sentences to print on T-shirts and ended up with offensive T-shirts that cost him his business.
 Don’t over-automate.
 In other words, don’t give machines authority that they’re not meant to handle.
 “Today, most AI is similar to an army of chimps.
 It’s smart but not as smart as humans.
 It can follow directions if it has been properly trained and supervised, but it can be erratic and destructive if it hasn’t.”
 Without human oversight, AI can make disastrous mistakes.
-This has a huge impact on marginalised people because the data used to train the algorithms comes from historical sources that are biased.
+This has a huge impact on marginalized people because the data used to train the algorithms comes from historical sources that are biased.

 Build big nets and small webs

 Big nets are large-scale programs and policies that support people in a world of uncertainty and transitions.
 Unemployment benefits, life-long training programs, universal healthcare systems, and UBI (universal basic income) are examples of “big nets”.
 By contrast, “small webs” are local networks of people who support one another in times of hardship.
 “Historically, big nets have made it easier for societies to adapt to technological change.
 We also need to think about the small webs we can create to support each other through this technological transition”.